-Ars Botanica A collection of small and intimate books with beautiful botanical illustrations from local and international artists, each volume illustrates a theme in depth and carries the flavours of the tropics to your house.
-Areca catechu Dendrobium moschatum Goniothalamus laoticus Styrax benzoin Ethno Botanica The richness of the Laos Flora and the way the plants are used in daily life, in religious and social rituals is the domain of ethnobotany and the focus of these publications.
-Fleurs de la Devotion (Published January 2012) Children's Toys and Games from Nature Medicinal Plants from the Hmong Educational Teaching Manuals Didactic material in Lao language developed by Pha Tad Ke with various experts for use by schools, extension programs and training programs.
-These training programs are available at the garden, or provided in situ by our own educators and trainers.
-Installing a School Garden in 3 simple steps Course in Practical Horticulture (collaboration with RBGE) Course in Practical Field Botany (collaboration with RBGE) Field Guides Practical Field guides of the Flora and Fauna of Laos and South East Asia, easy to carry and use, they are the companions of all your explorations be it in the field or on your sofa.
-Fruit & Vegetables in the Markets of Laos The Wild Orchids of Lao PDR The Butterflies of Lao PDR Zingiberaceae of South-East Asia Monographs Lavishly illustrated books on the Flora, Fauna and the Arts of Lao and South East Asia.
+Ars Botanica

+A collection of small and intimate books with beautiful botanical illustrations from local and international artists, each volume illustrates a theme in depth and carries the flavours of the tropics to your house.

+Areca catechu

+Dendrobium moschatum

+Edible Flowers

+Ethno Botanica

+The richness of the Laos Flora and the way the plants are used in daily life, in religious and social rituals is the domain of ethnobotany and the focus of these publications.

+Fleurs de la Devotion (Published in 2012)

+Jouer la Nature (Published in 2014)

+Medicinal Plants from the Hmong

+Educational Teaching Manuals

+Didactic material in Lao language developed by Pha Tad Ke with various experts for use by schools, extension programs and training programs.

+School Garden Manual for Teachers

+Mary Oakley Strasser & Pasith Sengamphone (Published in 2013)

+Horticulture Manual

+Somdy Oudomsack, Khamphart Tongchan & Pasith Sengamphone (Published in 2016)

+Ecology and Biodiversity in Laos

+Toulaphone Keokene (Published 2013)

+Field Guides

+Practical Field guides of the Flora and Fauna of Laos and South East Asia, easy to carry and use, they are the companions of all your explorations be it in the field or on your sofa.

+Gingers of Cambodia, Laos & Vietnam Dr. Jana Skornickova & Dr. Mark Newman (Published 2015)

+Fruit & Vegetables in the Markets of Laos The Wild Orchids of Lao PDR

+Monographs

+Lavishly illustrated books on the Flora, Fauna and the Arts of Lao and South East Asia.
 Photographers of international reknown are commissioned to illustrate these publications, written by botanists and art-historians, each expert in their fields.

-The Wild Orchids of Laos The Butterflies of Laos The construction of Pha Tad Ke A General introduction to plant collecting and the Flora of Lao PDR
+The Wild Orchids of Lao PDR

+Pha Tad Ke.
+The Mountain to Untie and Resolve

+PROJECT COSTS

+For more details on how you can sponsor a book and have your logo on the cover please contact us.

+It is also possible to sponsor a Book Party / Educational Workshop in the Garden; 30 Children, one day, at the end of the day they will all receive one of our Lao books: 400\$.